-The Trust purchases forward exchange rate contracts to match between 75% and 90% of quarterly distributions and expenses in Canadian dollars on a rolling 12-month basis and also a portion of the expected costs on a rolling 12 to 24 month basis.
-The notional value of outstanding foreign exchange contracts is US\$40.8 million as at June 30, 2021 (US\$37.5 million as at December 31, 2020).
+The Trust purchases forward exchange rate contracts to match a portion of the quarterly distributions and expenses in Canadian dollars on a rolling 12-month basis and also a portion of the expected costs on a rolling 12 to 24 month basis.
+The notional value of outstanding foreign exchange contracts is US\$33.8 million as at September 30, 2021 (US\$37.5 million as at December 31, 2020).
 There is an interest rate swap that allows for a fixed interest rate of 1.50% in replace of LIBOR on US\$50.0 million of debt with an expiry in November 2021 as well as an additional interest rate swap that allows for a fixed interest rate of 0.35% in replace of LIBOR on US\$25.0 million of debt with an expiry in June 2023.